How to File a Motion to Dismiss in Utah Dustin February 18, 2026

 Utah civil cases use terms that can feel technical if you are seeing them for the first time.
 These definitions can help you understand the moving parts of a motion to dismiss and how the court reviews it.

-Memorandum in support: The written legal argument explaining why the motion should be granted, usually tied to Utah court rules and case authority.
+• Memorandum in support: The written legal argument explaining why the motion should be granted.

-In Utah, motions to dismiss in civil cases are typically grounded in the Utah Rules of Civil Procedure.
-The exact rule section depends on why you believe dismissal is appropriate.
-Common grounds include issues like whether the court has authority to hear the case, whether the claim is legally recognized, or whether required procedural steps were not followed.
+In Utah, motions to dismiss in civil cases are typically grounded in court procedure.
+The exact basis depends on why dismissal is appropriate.
+Common issues include whether the court has authority to hear the case, whether the complaint states a legally recognized claim, or whether required procedural steps were not followed.

 Typical Court Procedure and Filing Steps